UK's Domino's CFO to join pub chain Fuller, Smith & Turner

-(Reuters) - Domino’s Pizza Group’s Chief Financial Officer Neil Smith will leave the company to join pubs and hotels chain Fuller, Smith & Turner as its finance director, the two companies said in separate statements on Friday.
+Domino's Pizza Group's (DOM.L) Chief Financial Officer Neil Smith will leave the company to join pubs and hotels chain Fuller, Smith & Turner (FSTA.L) as its finance director, the two companies said in separate statements on Friday.

 Smith is expected to join by Dec.
 1, 2021, the company said.